steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 ### 1. Install Rust

-If you don't already have Rust installed, visit the [Rust website] and follow the guide to download it.
-To check if Rust is installed, use your console and type this.
+If you haven't installed Rust yet, visit the [Rust website] and follow the guide to download it.
+To check if it is installed, use your console and type this.

 ```console
 $rustc --version